BatmanAoD/belle-lang/README.md

    * Built-in marshalling of *executable* code?
 This would be difficult or impossible in a multi-architecture system without JIT, which is probably contrary to low-level control goal
+   * "Interactive" way to take a slow/dynamic program and incrementally monomorphize/optimize it?
  * Guarantees about functionality of debug vs release builds (may inhibit optimizations, but that might be a good thing)
    * Perhaps there would be an "intermediate" optimization level between debug and release